M-DISC: The 1000-Year Backup for Generations

 M-DISC technology comes in several formats:

-- BD-R M-DISC (25GB capacity)
+- BD-R M-DISC (25GB capacity) - Amazon: Verbatim 25GB M-DISC

-- BD-R DL M-DISC (50GB capacity)
+- BD-R DL M-DISC (50GB capacity) - Amazon: Verbatim 50GB M-DISC

-- BD-R XL M-DISC (100GB capacity) - I get these from Amazon US (Verbatim 100GB M-DISC)
+- BD-R XL M-DISC (100GB capacity) - Amazon: Verbatim 100GB M-DISC

 I've found the 100GB BD-R XL M-DISCs offer the best value for my archival needs.
 As digital assets like photos and videos continue to grow in size, the larger capacity minimizes the number of discs needed while providing better price-per-GB value in the long run.
 In my experience, the extra cost is justified by the convenience of managing fewer discs and the time saved during the burning process.